BenShaver/benshaver.github.io/_pages/publications.md

 ### Working Papers
 * "Signaling Competence Through Policy Revision"
-	- Presented: University of Chicago Political Science Department
+	- Presented at the University of Chicago
-* "A Model of Succession," with [Álvaro Delgado-Vega](https://sites.google.com/view/alvarodelgadovega/home) (Presented at the University of Chicago Harris School and the University of Bern)
+* "A Model of Succession," with [Álvaro Delgado-Vega](https://sites.google.com/view/alvarodelgadovega/home)
+	- Presented at the University of Chicago Harris School and the University of Bern
 * "The Minimal Effects of Public Health Campaigns on Travel During the COVID Pandemic," with [Adam Zelizer](https://adamzelizer.com/), [Ethan Bueno de Mesquita](https://voices.uchicago.edu/ethanbdm/), and [Mehdi Shadmehr](https://www.mehdishadmehr.com/), _Under Review_
-* "Political Communication with Fact-Checking" (Presented at MPSA, the University of Chicago Harris School, and the University of Chicago Center for Effective Government)
+* "Political Communication with Fact-Checking"
+	- Presented at MPSA, the University of Chicago Harris School, and the University of Chicago Center for Effective Government
-* "How Representative Are School Board Members of Local and National Public Opinion?
-Evidence from Paired Public and Elite Surveys and an Experiment," with [Adam Zelizer](https://adamzelizer.com/) (Presented at MPSA)

 ### Work in Progress
 * "Dynamic Policy Experimentation," with [Zhaotian Luo](httpxs://political-science.uchicago.edu/directory/zhaotian-luo)